-A defendant has the right to file a motion to reopen on any court case based on the factors and requirements set forth in the Wisconsin Statutes.
+A defendant has the right to file a motion to reopen any court case based on the factors and requirements outlined in the Wisconsin Statutes.
 A fee may be assessed by the Municipal Court Judge before the case will be reopened.

 Please see the PDF version under the reopen option.
 Reopen Request